 - Bryan, K., Zhang, J., Pervez, N., Cox, M., Jia, X., and Kymissis, I., Inexpensive photonic crystal spectrometer for colorimetric sensing, Optics Express, Vol. 21, Issue 4, pp. 4411-4423 (2013),

-Tanya Leise at Amherst College, April 2012, to appear in SIAM Review's Education Section, Vol 55, No 3, 2013.
+Tanya Leise at Amherst College, in SIAM Review's Education Section, Vol 55, No 3, 2013.

 - Transient Behavior of Solutions to a Class of Nonlinear Boundary Value Problems, with

 Michael Vogelius ,

 in the Quarterly of Applied Math 69(2), June 2011, p.
 261-290.